English

 Transportation and everyday logistics

-Understanding canadian traffic and transit
+Understanding Canadian traffic and transit

 Familiarize yourself with the rules of the road in Canada, as they may differ from those in the USA.
 Research public transportation options like buses, trains, and subways in the cities you're considering to understand your daily commute.
 Don't forget to look into travel insurance for added safety and peace of mind.